fz172/fanfly/_posts/2024-02-22-elevator_and_trim_motor.md

 Then I put the clecos back and pushed each quadrant of the skin to check ripple.
 There was no oil canning at all.
 Super!

 I then started to rivet on the bottom skin on both left/right sides.
-I followed the same squence as when I did the clecoing - main spar first, then trailing edge, then in the middle.
-It was a tediuous process, but went smoothly.
+I followed the same sequence as when I did the clecoing - main spar first, then trailing edge, then in the middle.
+It was a tedious process, but went smoothly.

 On the right side, a few rivet could not be installed yet because the surface is so thin that the rivets were too long.
 I marked them on the skin using a marker, and will need to shorten a few rivets to fully finish the bottom side.